-• Bronte TS - T5/T6 Transformers and Switchgear End-Of-Life
+• Bronte TS - T5/T6 Transformers and Switchgear Replacement

-The recommended plan is to replace end of life (EOL) T5/T6 93 MVA transformers with standard 83.3 MVA units and refurbish EOL low voltage switchgear.
+The recommended plan is to replace T5/T6 93 MVA transformers with standard 83.3 MVA units and refurbish low voltage switchgear.
 This will address the needs at Bronte TS by maintaining the station's operability and reliability of supply.
-The project is expected to be in-service by Q4 2020.
+The project was put in-service by Q4 2019.

-• 115 kV Circuit B7/B8 End-Of-Life Section (Burlington TS x Nelson JCT)
+• 115 kV Circuit B7/B8 Section (Burlington TS x Nelson JCT)

 The 115kV double circuit line B7/B8 supplies around 130 MW to Burlington and Oakville area loads through Bronte TS.
-The line section from Burlington TS to Nelson junction (approximately 2.3 km) was built in 1920's and it was assessed that the conductor on this line section has reached its end of life.
-This project is expected to be in-service by Q4 2023.
+The line section from Burlington TS to Nelson junction (approximately 2.3 km) was built in 1920's and it was assessed that it needs to be replaced.
+This project is expected to be in-service by Q4 2024.